heltongraziadei/website/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m an Assistant Professor of Statistics at the Federal University of São Carlos (UFSCar), Brazil.
 My research interests lie at the intersection of statistical modeling, machine learning, and uncertainty quantification.
-I teach modern statistical methods and work on applied research projects—often in time series, actuarial science, and risk modeling.
+I teach modern statistical methods and work on applied research projects, often in time series, actuarial science, and risk modeling.

 ## Education
 - **PhD in Statistics**, **University of São Paulo (USP)**, including a one-year visiting period at Bocconi University.